 By the definitions of GDPR Canterbury Bears is the ‘controller’ of your data, the organisation MailChimp is the ‘processor’ of your data.
 Subscribers personal details will be transferred to MailChimp, the applicable activities performed by MailChimp are: data collection through electronic sign up forms, storage of personal data in distribution lists and the transfer of personal data to certain of MailChimp’s sub-processors, who perform critical support for their services.
 Mailchimp’s servers and offices are located in the United States, so your information may be transferred to, stored, or processed in the United States.
 The legal ground for transferring personal data set out in the GDPR allows for an ‘adequacy decision’ – a decision by the European Commission that an adequate level of protection exists for personal data in the country, territory or organisation to which it is being transferred.
 A ‘Privacy Shield’ framework is one such example.
 MailChimp participates in and has certified its compliance with the EU-U.S. Privacy Shield Framework and the Swiss-U.S Privacy Shield Framework.
 They are committed to subjecting all Personal Information received from European Union (EU) member countries and Switzerland, respectively, in reliance on each Privacy Shield Framework, to the Framework’s applicable Principles.

 GDPR also stipulates an individual’s ‘right to be forgotten’.
 To this end if you do not wish to receive any further emails from us please use the “unsubscribe” link found in all email communications.
-Alternatively send your unsubscribe request to .
+Alternatively email your unsubscribe request to us.
 Please allow a few days for the request to process.

 For the avoidance of doubt, Canterbury Bears will not pass data to any third parties except to enable you to receive information you have requested to be sent to you by post or email.